8go/matrix-commander/README.md

 Use cases for this program could be
 - a bot or part of a bot,
-- to send alerts,
-- combine it with `cron` to publish periodic data,
-- send yourself daily/weekly reminders via a cron job
-- send yourself a daily song from your music collection
-- a trivial way to fire off some instant messages from the command line
-- a trivial way to read messages in the terminal
 - to automate sending via programs and scripts
+- `matrix-nio show case`: as educational material that showcases the use of the `matrix-nio` SDK
+- `alerter`: to send all sorts of alerts,
+- `Gitlab CI automation tool`: some user uses it as Gitlab CI automation tool to report build success/failure to their internal Matrix room.
+- `admin tool` or `automation tool`: you needs to create 175 room for the roll-out within a company?
+You want to query some 9000 rooms for visibility data?
+You want to collect profile data of 7000 enterprise or public users? `matrix-commander` has many admin capabilities and can automate many tasks completely.
+Many admin jobs can be reduced to running a simple bash script or a simple Python program using `matrix-commander`.
+- `reminder`: send yourself or others daily/weekly reminders via a cron job.
+- `surf report`: an addict surfer uses `matrix-commander` combined with a `cron` job to publish daily early morning surf reports for his 3 favorite surfing spots to his Element app.
+- `juke box`: a user told me he has a large collection of mp3 files on his server.
+He uses `matrix-commander` to send himself a random song from his music collection to brighten his day.
+- `ticker`: many people send themselves stock prices from one of the many public ticker APIs.
+This is usually a single `curl` command piped into `matrix-commander`.
+- `poor-man's Matrix client`: if you love the terminal and are too lazy to start up an Element desktop app or an Element webpage, `matrix-commander` is a a trivial way to fire off some instant messages to your friends from the terminal.
+- `poor-man's importer or exporter`: you want to get things in and out of Matrix?
+   Send those 39 holiday picture you have laying around in a holiday folder?
+   Or, your best friend just sent you 57 wedding pictures on Element and you want to store them? `matrix-commander` can help with importing and exporting data.
-- a "blogger" who frequently sends messages and images to the same room(s) could use it
+- `poor man's blogger`: a "blogger" who frequently sends messages and images to the same public room(s) could use `matrix-commander` to keep his audience informed.
-- a person could write a diary or run a gratitude journal by sending messages to her/his own room
+- `poor man's diary`: a person could write a diary or run a gratitude journal by sending messages to her/his own diary room or gratitude room.
-- as educational material that showcases the use of the `matrix-nio` SDK

 # Give it a Star